rust-lang/book/nostarch/chapter12.md

 > Chapter 13, you’ll learn how to use more efficient
 > methods in this type of situation.
 But for now, it’s okay to copy a few
 > strings to continue making progress because you’ll make these copies only
-> once and your filename and query string are very small.
+> once and your file path and query string are very small.
 It’s better to have
 > a working program that’s a bit inefficient than to try to hyperoptimize code
 > on your first pass.
 As you become more experienced with Rust, it’ll be
 > easier to start with the most efficient solution, but for now, it’s